jlichtig/TechTrove-E-commerce-Analysis/README.md

 - Strong start in January – orders were up **11% above the monthly average**.
 - Orders drop in February – **falling 27%** on average.
 - Rebounding in March **(+21%)** followed by a slight downward trend from April to June (**-7%** across the period).
 Caveat: 2020 would experience notable growth in this period as consumer spending behavior quickly changed with the onset of the pandemic).
-- Steady increase of orders throughout Q3 with the trend peaking in September - **22% growth** from June to September (not observed in 2022)
+- Steady increase of orders throughout Q3 with the trend peaking in September (**22% growth** from June to September).
+Caveat: Trend not observed in 2022.
-- Orders dive in October - **29% MoM descent**.
+- Orders dive in October - **descending 29% MoM**.
-- Strongest growth exhibited towards year-end, with orders **increasing by 50%** from October to December.
+- Strongest period growth exhibited towards year-end, with orders **increasing by 50%** from October to December.

 * *In 2022, as COVID-19 restrictions began to ease, order seasonality deviated from typical trends.
 In Q3, order volume declined by 18% from June to September, trending towards the pre-pandemic levels - this could be indicative of a return to pre-pandemic consumer purchasing behavior.* *